-IFRS 15 - "Revenue from Contracts with Customers" (IFRS 15)
+IFRS 15 - "Revenue from Contracts with Customers"

 In May 2014, the IASB issued IFRS 15, "Revenue from Contracts with Customers".
-IFRS 15 specifies how and when to recognize revenue as well as requiring entities to provide users of financial statements with more informative, relevant disclosures.
-The standard supersedes IAS 18, "Revenue", IAS 11, "Construction Contracts", and a number of revenue-related interpretations.
-Application of the standard is mandatory for all IFRS reporters and it applies to nearly all contracts with customers: the main exceptions are leases, financial instruments and insurance contracts.
+IFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
+The standard supersedes all current revenue recognition requirements under IFRS.
+Application of the standard is mandatory for all entities and it applies to nearly all contracts with customers; the main exceptions are leases, financial instruments and insurance contracts.
 IFRS 15 must be applied in an entity's first annual IFRS financial statements for periods beginning on or after January 1, 2017.
 Application of the standard is mandatory and early adoption is permitted.
-The Company has not yet determined the impact of the amendments on the Company's financial statements.
+The Company has not yet determined the impact of the adoption of IFRS 15 on the Company's financial statements.

-Summary of Significant Accounting Policies
+NOTE 05 Summary of Significant Accounting Policies